-State Corporation Commission Administrative Review of Procurement Decisions Senate General Laws and Technology Committee substitute requires the State Corporation Commission (SCC) to develop a process for the administrative review of complaints from vendors and contractors involving its procurement decisions by December 1, 2015.
+State Corporation Commission Administrative Review of Procurement Decisions The substitute version of the House General Laws Committee requires the State Corporation Commission (SCC) to develop a process for the administrative review of its procurement decisions that is consistent with the Constitution of Virginia by December 1, 2015.
+The process must address standing to request and participate in the administrative review and reviews must be conducted by a person who is not an employee of the SCC.
 According to the SCC, no fiscal impact is expected, as it already planned to develop such a process and fund any associated expenses with existing resources.